olaven/exam-pg6101/README.md

 ### About the Application
 This aplication models a social network akin to Facebook.
+From the home-page, users may go to their profiles.
+They may also search for other users, and make friends with them.
+If they are friends, they may see each others timelines.

 ### Test information
 Some users are added by default: